marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 + \frac{\partial \beta(x, t, \alpha)}{\partial \alpha_\ell}.
 $$

-This is the procedure for the continuous adjoint.
+We have now all the components to compute risk sensitivities with the continuous adjoint method.

 *Step 1*: Solve the backward pricing equation: